I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Comfort

-The seat sits on 3 sets of rollers and bearings to allow for a smooth, quiet rowing stroke.
-Users commented how the Obsidian Surge 500 was very quiet and you could easily watch TV while rowing.
+The seat sits on 3 sets of rollers and bearings for an extra smooth, quiet rowing stroke.
+Along with the water resistance (which is quieter than air), you’ll have no problem hearing the TV when rowing.

 When stored the Obsidian Surge 500 measures: 33.46″L x 22.05″W x 78.74″H